wp-plugins/synved-shortcodes/readme.txt

 * Link shortcodes make importing and exporting content across sites much more reliable
 * Links support a simple to use but *powerful template system* to tweak what is displayed and how it looks
 * The custom template system makes it extremely easy to create custom **author and post cards** with thumbnails
+* Shortcode to hide content for adding comments and notes to posts and pages
 * Many parameters for ultimate customization
 * All parameters are documented in detail in the shortcode editor
 * Many useful lightweight icons provided built-in